menu

 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Bell has relatively fewer families with younger children, and/or college students.
 Combined, this makes Bell a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-As is often the case in a small town, Bell doesn't have a public transportation system that people use for their commute.
+Bell is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Demographics

-The percentage of adults in Bell with college degrees is slightly lower than the national average of 21.84% for all communities.
-13.04% of adults in Bell have a bachelor's degree or advanced degree.
+The rate of college-level education in Bell is quite a bit lower than the national average among all cities of 21.84%: just 10.99% of people here over 25 have a bachelor's degree or an advanced degree.

-Bell is a somewhat ethnically-diverse town.
+Bell is an extremely ethnically-diverse town.
 The people who call Bell home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Bell residents report their race to be White, followed by Black or African-American.
 Bell also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 15.14% of the town’s residents.
-Important ancestries of people in Bell include English, Italian, Irish, Scottish, and Scots-Irish.
+People of Hispanic or Latino origin account for 34.81% of the town’s residents.
+Important ancestries of people in Bell include English, German, Irish, Russian, and Scots-Irish.

 The most common language spoken in Bell is English.
 Other important languages spoken here include Spanish and Polish.